joshtrutwin/cs340-presentation/QUESTIONS.md

    JDT: ___I can't emphasize enough how Soure Code management is one of, if not the, most important skills for you to pick up on in your classes or on the side.
-   With the exception of coding out of your basement (and even then it can be argued you would still want to use git) most software is developed in a team using very controlled process. "git" is the de-facto tool for managing source code an github.com is one of the most popular methods organizations use git.
-For minimum skills I suggest being able to create your own repo, being able to clone, push, pull, etc., being able to open a pull request, and understanding the difference between gitflow and trunk-based development.___
+   With the exception of coding out of your basement (and even then it can be argued you would still want to use git) most software is developed in a team using very controlled process. "git" is the de-facto tool for managing source code and github.com is one of the most popular cloud-based implementations of git for organizational collboration and management.
+It is not the only source code management tool but knowing git/github will  allow you to transfer these skills elsewhere.___
+   ___For minimum
+   skills I suggest being able to create your own repo, being able to clone, push, pull, create branches, merge, etc., being able to open a pull request, and understanding the difference between gitflow and trunk-based development.
+Thrivent relies heavily on GitHub Actions for CICD (Continuous Integration/Continuous Delivery) and would be a more advanced thing to learn but will IMHO make you very appealing to an interviewer.___

+   ___Be sure to take advantage of your student status to enroll in (https://github.com/education)[GitHub Education].
+You can get access to more AI tokens this way!___

-2. What are some not commonly taught skills you think students should learn?
+3. What are some not commonly taught skills you think students should learn?
    What skills do you think are most important for someone interested in building a career in cloud computing?
 From your experience, what are the most important skills or knowledge areas for someone beginning a career in cloud computing to